I’m a first-born, Type A, slightly psychotic organizer. I like structure. Lists. Organization. Order.

 Chaos — that’s my ugly.

-It’s God’s funny joke that He would place this order obsessor in the middle of mayhem-filled military life with three energetic boys and a heart for superheroes-in-waiting.
+It’s God’s funny joke that He would place this order obsessor in the middle of mayhem-filled life with three energetic boys and a heart for superheroes-in-waiting.
 Because life in this superhero-filled home is nothing short of cape and combat chaos.